 Nadia Galati has developed an expertise in public policy evaluation with a recent particular interest in higher education policy, research cooperation and innovation policy.
 She has contributed to evaluations and studies for European and national public bodies, for example in the context of ERANet-LAC, the funding programme “FH-Impuls” by the German Federal Ministry for Education and Research or the Electric Mobility Showcase funded by the German Federal Government.
 She has successfully applied a range of methods such as interviews, surveys, case studies, desk research, statistical analysis and benchmarking studies.

-Recent assignments in the higher education sector include the monitoring of the funding programme “FH-Impuls” by the Federal Ministry for Education and Research that aims to develop strong regional partnerships between universities of applied sciences in order to stimulate innovation and growth as well as the EU-CELAC INNOVACT project on cross-border cooperation.
-Furthermore, she has contributed to a benchmarking study on material efficiency on behalf of the French environment and energy agency ADEME and to a study on the Hessian innovation system.
+Recent assignments in the higher education sector include the monitoring of the funding programme “FH-Impuls” (German Federal Ministry for Education and Research) that aims at developing regional partnerships between universities of applied sciences in order to stimulate innovation and growth.
+She is also involved in the assessment of the tools and deliverables under the EU framework Education and Training 2020, EU-Indian networking activities to support the connection of the respective startup ecosystems as well as the EU-CELAC INNOVACT project on cross-border cooperation.
+She has contributed to several studies such as a benchmarking study on material efficiency on behalf of the French environment and energy agency ADEME and a study on the Hessian innovation system.